corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 You can think of an HTML page as a document, which is composed of several elements.
 Tags are used to mark the beginning and end of an element, and are usually pre-defined keywords enclosed in angle brackets.
 To denote the start of an element, you would see a tag such as `<tag>`, and to mark where the element ends, the tag is accompanied by a forward slash before the keyword, such as `</tag>`.

-> Many elements allow other elements nested inside them, called _child nodes_.
+> Many elements allow other elements to be nested inside them (referred to as _child nodes_).
 Child nodes refer to those above them as _parent nodes_.

 > Tags are not displayed by the browser.
 Instead, they instruct the browser on _how_ to display the HTML element.